roweshaw/2025_Evidence_of_rapid_evolution_herbivory_trade_offs_m_polymorpha/README.md

 **IvsC_all_code.R** file contains the following:
 - Rscript file to reproduce the data cleaning, analysis, and figures that are presented in the manuscript.

-## Data and Figures
+## Folders
-### Figures and Tables
+### Figures
-Figures and tables are named as they appear in the paper.
+Figures are named as they appear in the paper.
 Files begin with name (e.g. Figure1_).

+### Tables
+Tables are named as they appear in the paper.
+Note: Table 2 is a spreadsheet.

 ### Data
 Data files here contain the processed data that is to be used with the scripts.
-Processed indicates that it was reformatted or cleaned up before porting to R.
+Processed indicates that it was reformatted or cleaned up before porting to R. Please see the README file in the Data folder for additional information.